 Take a look at your rent or mortgage, car payments, student loan payments and other bills.
-Are there areas where you can cut back so you have more money each month to save for a downpayment?
+Are there areas where you can cut back, so you have more monthly money to save for a downpayment?

 If it means cancelling Netflix for a few months, that’s what you need to do!
 Try out an app like Mint or Snowball ( $3 app) to keep track of where every penny goes – this will help make sticking to your budget easier.

 Start with small goals and work your way up.

 It’s easy to get discouraged if your goal is to save for a downpayment on the house.

 Start with small goals, like saving $150 per month.
 Once you have reached that goal, increase it to $300 and $500.
 This will help keep you motivated and on track!

 One easy way to save for a downpayment is to put all or part of your tax refund into savings.
 If you expect a refund this year, consider setting up an automatic deposit into your savings account so the money goes straight without thinking about it!